-While the income side of households' balance sheets have been propped up by economic relief payments, aggregate data show that as of April 2021 the spending side remains depressed relative to pre-pandemic levels.
-Real personal consumption saw a dramatic downturn at the onset of the pandemic, and in April experienced the largest one-month decline on record.
-Despite generally trending towards recovery during 2020, progress remained slow and spending remained below its February 2020 level as of X. Of note is the spike in spending observed in February of 2021, which reflects the distribution of Economic Impact Payment from the Consolidated Appropriation Act during January, and demonstrates the ability of stimulus measures to provide an immediate boost to the economy.
-Additional evidence of this exists in the Bureau of Economic Analysis' credit card transaction data on industry-level spending.
-These data show recent improvements, as of April 2021, in spending on food services and drinking places, accommodation, and gasoline stations (BEA (2021)).
+As the income side of households' balance sheets have also been propped up by economic relief payments, aggregate data show that the spending side has followed the ebb and flow of disbursements for Economic Impact Payments from the CAA and ARP.
+Real personal consumption saw a dramatic downturn at the onset of the pandemic, and in April 2020 experienced the largest one-month decline on record.
+Despite generally trending towards recovery during 2020, progress had slowed by the end of 2020, with consumer spending increasing only 1.9 percent between June and December.
+Of note, however, is the elevated levels of spending observed in February, March, and April of 2021, which reflects the distribution of Economic Impact Payment from the CAA during January, and the ARP in March and April.
+Data on real disposable personal income follow a similar pattern over this period, demonstrating the ability of stimulus measures to provide an immediate boost to the economy.

+In addition to extending a lifeline to vulnerable households and individuals, a successful vaccination campaign has paid immediate dividends for workers in sectors most affected by social distancing.
+The Bureau of Economic Analysis' credit card transaction data on industry-level spending show accelerated growth rates in spending on food services and drinking places, accommodation, and gasoline stations starting in January 2021 (BEA (2021)).
+Payroll employment data for the leisure and hospitality sector as well as the restaurant industry both show accelerated rates of improvement during the first two quarters of 2021.

 The decline in overall spending has led to an increase in the savings rate over 2020 and into 2021.
-Personal saving saw its largest one-month increase on record in April of 2020, pushing personal saving as a percentage of aggregate real disposable income to 33 percent, a record high.
-Personal savings saw decreases between May and November but ticked up in December and January and remain elevated into March 2021.
-As gathering restrictions ease through 2021, it is possible that savings rates will come down, and the accumulated household liquidity may be partially unwound.
+Personal saving saw its largest one-month increase on record in April 2020, pushing personal saving as a percentage of aggregate real disposable income to 33 percent, a record high.
+Personal savings saw decreases between May and November but ticked up in December and January and remained elevated into March 2021.
+As gathering restrictions eased during the first half of 2021, savings rates declined from 27.6 percent in March to 9.4 percent as of June.
+While still above the pre-pandemic saving rate of 8.3 percent from February unemployment benefit receipt.